henyxia/se4-virtualisation/PITCHME.md

 ### Docker

 <!--
-Emphasize on how docker changed the industry
+- Emphasize on how docker changed the industry
+- Explain Docker images / networks / volume
 -->

 - Docker is containerization technology